davidjwiner/davidjwiner.github.io/_posts/2016-10-31-bike-theft.markdown

 - Vegetarian food
 - Liberalism

-I'll tackle the first of these topics today; the other two deserve [(several)](http://patch.com/california/berkeley/newly-sworn-mayor-vows-make-berkeley-even-more-liberal) [longer](http://www.dailycal.org/2016/03/18/uc-berkeley-liberalism-now/) [posts](http://www.vegan.com/berkeley/).
-When I moved out to Berkeley, I bought a trusty Cannondale Quick 7 bike from the good people at [Huckleberry Bikes](http://www.huckleberrybicycles.com/).
+I'll tackle the first of these topics today; the other two deserve [(several)](http://patch.com/california/berkeley/newly-sworn-mayor-vows-make-berkeley-even-more-liberal) [longer](http://www.dailycal.org/2016/03/18/uc-berkeley-liberalism-now/) [posts](http://www.vegan.com/berkeley/). <!--more--> When I moved out to Berkeley, I bought a trusty Cannondale Quick 7 bike from the good people at [Huckleberry Bikes](http://www.huckleberrybicycles.com/).

 Six weeks later I was bike-less after having made a rookie mistake locking my bike [[1]](#bike-note).
 It was sad.
 I may or may not have gone back to the location where I locked my bike multiple times just hoping that it would  magically return.
 Needless to say, it didn't.